 Based on our recent findings, we have gathered vital information about the leading richest men in Cameroon.
 The information is a well-researched list is up to date for 2018 as it shows the current net worth each of these wealthy men has garnered for himself.

-Baba Ahmadou Danpullo is Cameroon’s wealthiest man with the net worth of $940 million.
+Baba Ahmadou Danpullo is Cameroon’s wealthiest man with a net worth of $940 million.
 Sadly, Samuel Eto’o (who is considered Cameroon’s most successful footballer) is not included in this list because we don’t have veritable information about his net worth.
 If you are keen to discover the other names on our list of Top 7 Richest Men in Cameroon, endeavour to read this article to the concluding line.

 Top 7 Richest Men in Cameroon 2019